-This procedure for doing breast self exam is different from previous recommendations.
+This procedure for doing breast self-exam is different from some previous recommendations.
 These changes represent an extensive review of the medical literature and input from an expert advisory group.
 There is evidence that this position (lying down), the area felt, pattern of coverage of the breast, and use of different amounts of pressure increase a woman's ability to find abnormal areas.

 Magnetic resonance imaging (MRI)

 MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
 For breast MRI to look for cancer, a contrast liquid called gadolinium is injected into a vein before or during the scan to show details better.

 MRI scans can take a long time − often up to an hour.
 For a breast MRI, you have to lie inside a narrow tube, face down on a platform specially designed for the procedure.
 The platform has openings for each breast that allow them to be imaged without compression.
 The platform contains the sensors needed to capture the MRI image.
 It is important to remain very still throughout the exam.

 Lying in the tube can feel confining and might upset people with claustrophobia (a fear of enclosed spaces).
 The machine also makes loud buzzing and clicking noises that you may find disturbing.
 Some places will give you headphones with music to block this noise out.
 MRIs are also expensive, although insurance plans generally pay for them in some situations, such as once cancer is diagnosed.